 |Alma Mater:||Penn State|

-Throughout both his playing and coaching career, Gattuso boasts a long history of exceptional success.
-As a defensive lineman at Penn State, Gattuso helped lead the Nittany Lions to a national title in 1982.
-In his first collegiate head-coaching role, Gattuso piloted Duquesne to a 97-32 record during his 12-season tenure, and while making three bowl appearances at Pittsburgh, he turned the defensive line into one of the best in the nation as an assistant head coach and hauled in a top-10 recruiting class.
+Gattuso was a defensive lineman at Penn State, where he helped lead the Nittany Lions to a national title in 1982.
+In his first collegiate head-coaching role, Gattuso piloted Duquesne to a 97-32 record during his 12-season tenure, and while making three bowl appearances at Pittsburgh, he turned the defensive line into one of the best in the nation as an assistant head coach.

-Gattuso came to UAlbany after spending three seasons as a member Randy Edsall’s University of Maryland coaching staff.
+Gattuso came to UAlbany after spending three seasons as a member Randy Edsall's staff at Maryland.
 There, he led the defensive line that ranked among the top in the ACC and was promoted to the position of assistant head coach in February 2012.

 From 1989-1991, he served as head coach at his high school alma mater, Seton-LaSalle.
 Taking over a team that went 6-34 during the four seasons prior to his arrival, Gattuso led the Rebels to a 28-10-1 mark (.731), including three WPIAL playoff berths, a WPIAL championship and Parkway Conference title.

-During his playing career, Gattuso was named the Pittsburgh Post-Gazette’s Class AA Player of the Year his senior season at Seton-LaSalle and was a two-time All-East defensive lineman at Penn State.
-He was a member of the Lions’ 1982 national title team and graduated in 1983 with a bachelor’s degree in administration and criminal justice.
+During his playing career, Gattuso was named the Pittsburgh Post-Gazette's Class AA Player of the Year his senior season at Seton-LaSalle.

-Gattuso and his wife Colleen have two daughters, Jacqueline (28) and Kaitlin (23).The Gattuso File
+Gattuso and his wife Colleen have two daughters, Jacqueline and Kaitlin.

 Date of Birth: May 18, 1962